 A real southern traditional method, we so love it and so will you, ENJOY!!

 - 1/3 cup All-Purpose Rub

 - 2 Tbsp garlic powder

-- Don’t let this short list of ingredients fool you into thinking there is anything short about the flavor of this rub.
+Don’t let this shortlist of ingredients fool you into thinking there is nothing short about the flavor of this rub.
 Sometimes the simplest things in life are the best, and this holds true for the combination of the three ingredients used here.
 Try this with chicken, prime rib, pork chops, steaks, burgers—almost anything that needs a little boost of flavor.
 Mix this up in multiple batches so you have some on hand when you need it.

 Combine all the ingredients into a small Ziploc bag, shake to mix, and keep the rub handy for whatever comes your way.

 Nutrition Information:Yield: 6 Serving Size: 1